kristapsdz/openradtool/README.md

 This configuration is then translated into a C API (header file and implementation) and an SQL schema or update sequence.
-The API consists of "getters" and "setters", and is implemented in straight-forward C code you link directly into your application.
+The API consists of "getters", "setters", updaters, and deleters; and is implemented in straight-forward C code you link directly into your application.

 The generated files are currently [OpenBSD](https://www.openbsd.org)-only and use